emqx/emqx-docs/en_US/rule/rule-engine.md

     ```sql
     SELECT peername as ip_port FROM "$events/client_connected" WHERE clientid = 'c1'
     ```
-- Filter all clientids that subscribe to the 't / #' topic and have a subscription level of QoS1 :
+- Filter all clientids that subscribe to the 't/#' topic and have a subscription level of QoS1 :
     ```sql
     SELECT clientid FROM "$events/session_subscribed" WHERE topic = 't/#' and qos = 1
     ```